moienr/SoilNet/README.md

 This new architecture, incorporates spatial information using a base convolutional neural network (CNN) model and spatial attention mechanism, along with climate temporal information using a long short-term memory (LSTM) network.

+In case you need more information, feel free to send an email: nafiseh.kakhani@uni-tuebingen.de

 <!-- ## Experiments

 | USE_SA | USE_LSTM | USE_SRTM | OC_MAX | **RUN NAME** |